-Borneo, the third-largest island in the world, is densely covered with rainforests.
-Because of amazing land reforms such as swampy coastal areas and mountainous interiors, many parts of the island are unexploited and inaccessible.
-However, it is known as the largest island in the Malay Archipelago covering an area of 743,330km² Mount Kinabalu, the highest point of Borneo with an elevation of 4095m stands in Sabah, Malaysia.
+Borneo is densely covered with rainforests.
+The rainforests of Borneo are estimated to be around 140 million years old, the oldest forests on the Earth.
+Because of significant land reforms such as swampy coastal areas and mountainous interiors, many parts of the island are unexploited and inaccessible.
+However, it is known as the largest island in the Malay Archipelago, covering an area of 743,330km².
+Its highest point is Mount Kinabalu in Sabah, Malaysia, with an elevation of 4,095m (13,435ft).

 The island enjoys an ideal geographical location surrounded by the South China Sea to the north and northwest, the Sulu Sea to the northeast, the Celebes Sea and the Makassar Strait to the east, and the Java Sea and Karimata Strait to the south.
-It is a casket of rich biological diversification, especially consisting of flora and fauna.
-There are 15,000 species of flowering plants, 3,000 species of trees, 221 species of terrestrial mammals, and 420 species of birds.
+It is a casket of rich biological diversification, predominantly consisting of flora and fauna.
+There are over 15,000 species of flowering plants, over 3,000 species of trees, around 220 species of terrestrial mammals, and over 420 species of birds.

 One of the world's famous bio-diverse places, Borneo is a treasury of several new species of animals and plants, which are being discovered ever and again.
 It is a natural habitat to the gentle great ape, the Orang-Utan.
-As well, the island is home to other endangered species such as the Sumatran Rhino, Clouded Leopard, and Asian Elephant
+The island is also home to other endangered species such as the Sumatran Rhino, Clouded Leopard, and Asian Elephant.

 The World Wide Fund for Nature (WWF) has divided the island into seven distinct eco-regions: